How to Improve Your Triathlon Bike Time [15 Tips]

 2. Positive Self-Talk: Replace negative thoughts with encouraging affirmations.

-3. Focus Training: Practice maintaining focus during long rides to build mental endurance.
+3. Focus during Training: Practice maintaining focus during long rides to build mental endurance.

-This will hopefully maintain your energy more or less steadily throughout the race.
+This will maintain your energy as steadily as possible throughout the race.

 Efficiency on the bike not only saves energy but also helps you maintain a consistent pace throughout the race (Which, as we already established, is key to our success).